pymupdf/PyMuPDF/docs/textpage.rst

 >>> r.y0 = r.y1 - span["size"]
 >>> # r now is a rectangle of height 'fontsize'

 .. caution:: The above calculation may deliver a **larger** height!
-This may e.g. happen for OCR-ed documents, where the risk of all sorts of text artifacts is high.
+This may e.g. happen for OCRed documents, where the risk of all sorts of text artifacts is high.
 MuPDF tries to come up with a reasonable bbox height, independently from the fontsize found in the PDF.
 So please ensure that the height of ``span["bbox"]`` is **larger** than ``span["size"]``.

 .. note:: You may request PyMuPDF to do all of the above automatically by executing ``fitz.TOOLS.set_small_glyph_heights(True)``.
 This sets a global parameter so that all subsequent text searches and text extractions are based on reduced glyph heights, where meaningful.